Jago Art Center

 Jago Art Center is the oldest dance training center and organization in Bangladesh.
-It was established in 1959 by Bangladeshi Gawhar Jamil.
+It was established in 1959 by Gawhar Jamil.
 Since its inception, Jago Art Center has made significant contributions to the dance industry in Bangladesh.
 The Jago Art Center works in both dance education and performance.
 They have sub-centers in the United States.
 Dance is performed internationally through this sub-center.
 In Dhaka, the institute is known as a dance training center.

 Description

-Jago Art Center staged the dance drama "Rainbow in a Heart" on January 6, 2012, at the National Theater Hall of Bangladesh Shilpakala Academy in Maryland, USA.
-"The Rainbow in a Heart" is the first dance drama performed by Jago Art Center on foreign soil.
-Rosemary Mitu Gonsalves, a student of the US-based Jago Art Center, opened in the United States in 2003 as part of an organization founded by renowned dance master Gowher Jamil of Bangladesh.
+The Maryland, US, branch of Jago Art Center staged the dance drama "Rainbow in a Heart" on January 6, 2012, at the National Theater Hall of Bangladesh Shilpakala Academy.
+Rosemary Mitu Gonsalves, a student of Gauhar Jamil, opened in the United States in 2003 as part of an organization founded by renowned dance master Gowher Jamil of Bangladesh.